-Ever sent a text and realized you wrote "your" instead of "you're" only after hittin send?
+Ever sent a text and realized you wrote "your" instead of "you're" only after hitting send?
 We've all been there.
-Embarassing typos happen to everyone, but they seem to pop up more on those tiny smartphone screens.
+Embarrassing typos happen to everyone, but they seem to pop up more on those tiny smartphone screens.
 That's where grammar keyboards come in.

 Grammar keyboards for Android do the heavy lifting for you.
 They spot errors as you type, suggest corrections, and some even adjust your tone to match the situation.
 They're not just for grammar nerds or professionals—they help anyone who wants to communicate clearly without the constant worry of making silly mistakes.